ioBroker/ioBroker.docs/docs/en/install/linux.md

     ``sudo reboot``

-After the installation, the commands “node -v” and “nodejs -v” must return the same version number.
+After installation, the commands “node -v” and “nodejs -v” must return the same version number.

-    If ``node -v`` generates an error message like" not found ", then please enter
+    If ``node -v`` produces an error message like “not found”, then please enter

-    Execute ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.
+    Run ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.

-In newer installations it can happen that the command ``nodejs -v`` generates an error message like" not found ".
+In newer installations, the command ``nodejs -v`` may produce an error message like “not found”.
-In principle, this is harmless, since the command ``nodejs`` has not been used for a long time, but it can be" repaired "via a symlink with the command` `sudo ln -s /usr/bin/node /usr/bin/nodejs``.
+In principle, this is harmless, since the command ``nodejs`` has not been used for a long time, but can be "repaired" via a symlink with the command ``sudo ln -s /usr/bin/node /usr/bin/nodejs``.

 ---

-If the versions are different, please go through section [Installation Node.js](#installation-nodejs) again
+If the versions are different, please work through section [Install Node.js](#installation-nodejs) again

 As a final check, please check the version of npm using ``npm -v``.

-If this results in a version <6, please perform an npm update with ``sudo -H npm install -g npm@6``
+If this results in a version < 6, please carry out an npm update with ``sudo -H npm install -g npm@6``

 ---

 ### Installation ioBroker
-The installation can be carried out with the user pi but also with the user root.
+The installation can be done with the user pi but also with the user root.

-Run on the console:
+Execute on the console:

 ``curl -sLf https://iobroker.net/install.sh | bash -``